emilgras/semester-project/README.md

 4. Erfaring med  Integration testing med henblik test af databasen(DBUnit etc).
 5. Erfaring med problemstillinger omhandlende test af databasen.**(Opsætning af test data, mocking)**
 6. Erfaring med Continuous Integration og de tilhørende værktøjer som er inkluderet i dette(Travis, Maven).

+For this exercise we will use both a relational Oracle database and  a non-relational Neo4j Graph database to store our data.
+The data will obviously be modelled differently in the 2 types of databases.
+The Oracle database uses a predefined schema to model the data whereas the Graph database is schema less and therefore has no rules about the structure prior to inserting any data into it.

+As mentioned the modelling for the 2 types of databases are 2 completely different tasks and they will be explained in individual sections below.

+**Relational Database Modelling**
+Write some cool stuffy here…

+**Graph Database Modelling**
+Graph databases contain collections of nodes and sets of relationships.
+The main differences between relational and graph databases is that graphs have relationships that connects 2 or more nodes together.
+Relationships are also often referred to as edges.
+Neo4j uses what’s called a property graph, meaning that both nodes and edges can have properties attached to them.

+In our case we will need 3 types of nodes and 2 types of edges to model our data.

+_Nodes_
+* Book
+* Author
+* City

+_Edges_
+* MENTIONED
+* WROTE

+A simple model is shown below to describe all scenarios in our graph.

+/// ADD IMAGE ///

+As we can see there are 3 nodes Book, Author and City.
+An author WROTE a Book and vice versa a Book was written by an author.
+In our case, we don’t need to add the extra relationship.
+A uni-directional graph will fit our purpose just fine.
+Furthermore, a Book can relate to a city if that city is mentioned in the book.
+And that is our simple model.